-Kent Roosevelt High School.
+Kent Roosevelt High School pictured in a file photo.
 Roger Hoover/The Portager

 Dozens of students at Kent Theodore Roosevelt High School staged a walkout at noon Friday in protest of “sexual harassment by school employees,” an allegation leveled in an anonymous Instagram story and later shared with The Portager by the student in an email.